AndhikaWB/FavoritaStoreLSTM/README.md

 # Favorita Store LSTM
 Sales prediction based on real data released by Favorita grocery store (check on [Kaggle](https://www.kaggle.com/competitions/favorita-grocery-sales-forecasting)).
-The model were trained using multiple `fit`, where each fit contains data from specific store (up to 10 stores).
+The model were trained using repeated `fit`, where each fit used a data from specific store location (stopped at 10 stores).

-There's also custom sampling layer used in this model, which make use of bicubic interpolation rather than the default repeat (nearest interpolation) behavior from Keras `UpSampling1D` layer.
-The source code can be seen directly on the notebook (also for other custom layers).
+There's also a custom bicubic interpolation layer in the model (`ImprovedUpSampling1D`), which replace the nearest interpolation behavior (simple repeat value) from Keras `UpSampling1D` layer.
+It's used to smoothen the data more accurately.

 Current model architecture:
 ``` python